UNC-Libraries/SCTS-Documentation/Descriptive Elements.md

 ### Conditions Governing Use
 In local practice, we define use as the permission to publish, broadcast, exhibit, display, or present a collection’s content and to receive photoduplicates for publication, broadcast, exhibit, display, and online presentation.

+This is the copyright statement we use in our finding aids:

+_Copyright is retained by the authors of items in these papers, or their descendants, as stipulated by United States copyright law._

+> Note: copyright does not apply to records in University Archives, since they are public records.

 ### General Guidelines for Restriction Statements
 Restriction statements provide information about any limitations imposed on a collection’s availability for reference, research, duplication, and use.
 Restrictions are placed on collections by the Library or by the collection’s source (typically donor, but also seller).
 Wilson Library’s librarians and archivists champion open access and seek to minimize restrictions.
 However, we do have contractual obligations to donors, and we do recognize that preservation of original documents, which are at risk for loss, sometimes does necessitate reasonable limitations on handling.